compjolab/cjlab-homepage/_posts/2015-09-30-lab-launch-and-data-sets.md

 ### Prepare to research

 I don't claim that these datasets are easy to _analyze_, or that they are as complete as they purport to be.
-In fact, prepare to be frequently frustrated when trying to search for even the most obvious insights.
+In fact, prepare to be frequently frustrated when trying to conduct even the most straightforward of analyses.

 For example, a simple aggregate count of the [White House visitor records](https://www.whitehouse.gov/briefing-room/disclosures/visitor-records) on the `visitee_namelast` and `visitee_namefirst` fields -- i.e. the name of the White House official being visited -- would seem to yield clues about who is "important" at the White House -- unless visitors are listed as visiting an [official's scheduling assistant](http://www.politico.com/news/stories/0411/53072_Page3.html).
 Or if [the most powerful White House officials have their meetings outside of the White House, as the New York Times reported](http://www.nytimes.com/2010/06/25/us/politics/25caribou.html):